-An official transcript will be issued only on the written request or authorization of the student concerned.
-You can request a transcript online at registrar.olemiss.edu.
+Request an official transcript at www.parchment.com/u/registration/34153/institution.
 Telephone requests are not honored.
-A fee of \$7 will be charged for each official transcript.
 No official transcript may be issued to or for a student who is indebted to the University until such indebtedness has been paid or satisfactorily adjusted.